 Bigg Boss Kannada 7: Kuri Prathap's Remuneration Is Quite Impressive!
 Is He One Of The Highest-Paid?

 It's been over a week since Bigg Boss Kannada 7 went on air.
 Unlike the other seasons, the latest offering comprises celebrity contestants only, setting high expectations among viewers.
 Season 7 is also considered to be made on a high budget owing to the popularity of the inmates.
 It is a known fact that every contestant on the show receives a certain remuneration.
-Although we do not how much each of them is offered, through sources, we have come to learn of Kuri Prathap's remuneration, which is quite impressive.
+Although we do not know how much each of them is offered, through sources, we have come to learn of Kuri Prathap's remuneration, which is quite impressive.
 Is he one of the highest-paid contestants of Season 7?
 Read all the details below!

 Kuri Prathap's Remuneration